 I made two batches of herbal deodorant spray to start with and after I use one up, I’ll make another to replace it so I never run out.
 It lasts for several months, so it’s not a big deal at all.

-I’ve been using this recipe for herbal deodorant spray over a year and it is by far my favorite that I’ve ever tried.
+I’ve been using this recipe for herbal deodorant spray over a year.
+It is by far my favorite that I’ve ever tried.
 There’s no underarm irritation like with baking soda, nor worrying if it will melt, no staining of clothes.

 All of the ingredients are known, herbal deodorizers, many of which you can grow in your own backyard and even then it’s quite customizable.
 I’ve used lemons instead of limes, lovage, clary sage, all would work nicely.
 You could experiment with witch hazel, apple cider vinegar, or colloidal silver.

 I’ve tried to come up with an essential oils blend that compliments the herbs nicely and packs an extra punch.
-Lavender & tea tree are probably already in your EO stash so definitely start with them.
-Add in some sage for its deodorizing effects.
+Lavender & Tea Tree are probably already in your EO stash so definitely start with them.
+Add some Clary Sage or Anise Seed for its deodorizing effects.
 Even there you still have choices.
-I’d probably go with an addition of patchouli for men & lemongrass for ladies.
+I’d probably go with an addition of Patchouli for men & Lemongrass (or Lime) for ladies.
+(Lime is more deodorizing.)

 I would give any change in your deodorant routine a few weeks to allow your body to adjust.
 Especially if you’ve been using a deodorant that has been blocking your pores, you might find there is a detox period.
 Though I don’t care for the scent of patchouli on myself, it is known to eliminate toxins and I might use it in my first batch to get the detox process going more quickly.